 Theatres with kids shows on in Bendigo these school holidays

 Nothing beats a good kids show for entertainment.
-Take a look at our suggestions to add to your school holiday list.
+Take a look at these Bendigo school holiday events and our suggestions to add to your school holiday list.

 This unique cinema has one thing that everyone will love – couches instead of hard seats!
 Operating out of the Eaglehawk Town Hall, this cinema is just a little different, showcasing arthouse and foreign films, along with some family favourites.